Kamrul-hassan1438/Kamrul-hassan1438/README.md

 # Hi, I'm Md.
 Kamrul Hassan 👋

-I'm a passionate **Software Engineer** and **Web Developer** with a strong focus on backend development, API design, and scalable systems.
+I'm a passionate **CSE GRADUATE**  with a strong focus on backend development, API design, and scalable systems.
 I’m dedicated to creating efficient solutions, exploring new technologies, and evolving into a **Full-Stack Developer**.
 I thrive in fast-paced environments and love tackling challenges with a problem-solving mindset.

 Currently pursuing a **B.Sc. in Computer Science and Engineering** at United International University, Dhaka, Bangladesh.